KouHaoxuan/Blockchain-DeFi-Smart-Contract-Development-Project/README.md

 ### Automated Vulnerability Detection

+To run the Vulnerability Detection Tool, you need to install these packages:
+1.slither-analyzer
+2.solc
+3.solc-select
 The automated vulnerability detection tool uses the Slither package to conduct a comprehensive security assessment of the Solidity smart contracts.
 The tool identifies potential vulnerabilities, such as integer overflow/underflow, reentrancy attacks, uninitialized storage pointers, default function visibility, unauthorized access control, unprotected `selfdestruct` calls, and arithmetic precision errors.
 The detection results are displayed through a dedicated web interface, providing detailed descriptions, severity ratings, and suggested remediation measures.

 ## Project Outcomes